smallrye/smallrye-graphql/docs/namespaces-on-server-side.md

 }
 ```

 There is currently no way around this problem.
-You must move subscriptions into a separate class that is not placed in a namespace.
+You must move subscriptions into a separate `@GraphQLApi` class that does not declare any namespace.
 > [NOTE]
 > Be very careful when designing API with namespace.
-> And take into account all the features of working with mutations and subscriptions.
+> And be aware of all the potential consequences when working with mutations and subscriptions.